Shenzhen Government Online

 0

-ten thousand person-times
+ten thousand passenger trips

 Border Crossings at Shenzhen Ports